Heavy Clashes, More Deadly Aid Chaos In War-Ravaged Gaza

 ICJ rulings are binding but it has little means of enforcement.

-Meanwhile on Saturday Israel's military continued operations around Gaza's largest hospital Al-Shifa for a 13th day.
+On Saturday Israel's military said it was continuing operations around Gaza's largest hospital Al Shifa for a 13th day.

+Israel's military accuses Hamas and the Islamic Jihad militant group of hiding inside medical facilities, using patients, staff and displaced people for cover - charges the militants have denied.

-Troops first raided Al-Shifa in November, but the army says Palestinian fighters have since returned.
+Troops first raided Al Shifa in November, but the army says Palestinian fighters have since returned.
+The army said it“continued to eliminate” militants and locate weapons in the area, adding to a toll of around 200 it earlier reported killed in the Al-Shifa operation.

 Gaza's Christian minority are marking Easter weekend, but in Jerusalem fewer pilgrims were visible.